Can You Drive a New Car Home Without Insurance?

 - Customize your coverage — Adjust liability limits, deductibles, and add-ons like comprehensive, collision, and GAP insurance as needed.

-- Complete payment — Coverage activates the moment payment is processed.
+- Complete payment — Coverage activates the moment payment is processed and your selected effective date begins.

-Major insurers like Progressive, GEICO, State Farm, and Allstate all offer same-day coverage activation.
+Major insurers including Progressive, GEICO, State Farm, Liberty Mutual, and Allstate all offer same-day coverage activation.
 The entire process — from quote to proof of insurance — can be completed from your smartphone while sitting in the dealership.

 What Info You'll Need